 With those "ongoing issues", the onerous nature of the transition to IFRS 16, and the strain on internal resources undoubtedly felt as a consequence of the COVID-19 pandemic the following was issued to reflect that -

-Update 30 March 2020: In light of COVID-19 pressures, HM Treasury and the Financial Reporting Advisory Board (FRAB) have decided that IFRS 16 implementation in the public sector will be deferred for a further year, to 2021/22.
-This replaces the compliance deadline of 1 April 2020.
+Update December 2020: In light of COVID-19 pressures, HM Treasury, the Financial Reporting Advisory Board (FRAB) and the CIPFA LASAAC Local Authority Accounting Code Board have agreed to defer the implementation of IFRS 16 Leases in the public sector a further year, until 1 April 2022.

 IFRS 16 - A quick overview